-In addition to Social Security and Medicare, employers are required to participate in two forms of insurance to protect their workers.
+In addition to Social Security and Medicare, employers are required to participate in two forms of insurance to protect their workers (see also Medicare).
 One is the joint federal-state unemployment insurance system.
 The other is the state-based workers’ compensation programs.
 Both programs are funded through employment taxes.

 Unemployment Insurance provides a basic, time-limited benefit to qualifying unemployed workers who have lost a job through no fault of their own.
 To be eligible, workers must have demonstrated a sufficient recent work history.
 They must be available to work and actively look for work, and they cannot refuse suitable work.

 This benefit is particularly important to older workers.
 Workers age 50 and older are slightly less likely to be unemployed than workers age 25–49.
 But once unemployed, older workers tend to remain so longer than their younger counterparts.